Effectiveness of Tree-based Ensembles for Anomaly Discovery: Insights, Batch and Streaming Active Learning: Algorithmic Instantiation of HiLAD for Streaming Data Setting

-In this section, we describe algorithms to support active anomaly detection using tree-based ensembles in the \textit{streaming} data setting.
+In this section, we describe algorithms to support human-in-the-loop anomaly detection using tree-based ensembles in the \textit{streaming} data setting (HiLAD-Stream), where the data comes as a continuous stream.

 In the streaming setting, we assume that the data is input to the algorithm continuously in \textit{windows} of size $K$ and is potentially unlimited.
-The framework for the streaming active learning (SAL) is shown in Algorithm~\ref{alg:stream}.
+The HiLAD-Stream instantiation is shown in Algorithm~\ref{alg:stream}.
 Initially, we train all the members of the ensemble with the first window of data.
 When a new window of data arrives, the underlying tree model is updated as follows: in case the model is an HST or RSF, only the node counts are updated while keeping the tree structures and weights unchanged; whereas, if the model is an IFOR, a subset of the current set of trees is replaced as shown in \texttt{Update-Model} (Algorithm~\ref{alg:stream}).
 The updated model is then employed to determine which unlabeled instances to retain in memory, and which to ``forget''.
 This step, referred to as \texttt{Merge-and-Retain}, applies the simple strategy of retaining only the most anomalous instances among those in the memory and in the current window, and discarding the rest.
-Next, the weights are fine-tuned with analyst feedback through an active learning loop similar to the batch setting with a small budget $Q$.
+Next, the weights are fine-tuned with analyst feedback through human-in-the-loop learning loop similar to the batch setting with a small budget $Q$.
 Finally, the next window of data is read, and the process is repeated until the stream is empty or the total budget $B$ is exhausted. {\em In the rest of this section, we will assume that the underlying tree model is IFOR.}

 When we replace a tree in \texttt{Update-Model}, its leaf nodes and corresponding weights get discarded.
 On the other hand, adding a new tree implies adding all its leaf nodes with weights initialized to a default value $v$.
 We first set $v = \frac{1}{\sqrt{m'}}$ where $m'$ is the total number of leaves in the new model, and then re-normalize the updated ${\bf w}$ to unit length.

-The stream active learning framework is presented in Algorithm~\ref{alg:stream}.
-In all the SAL experiments, we set the number of queries per window $Q=20$, and $\lambda^{(t)}=\frac{1}{2}$.
+The HiLAD instantiation for streaming data is presented in Algorithm~\ref{alg:stream}.
+In all the HiLAD-Stream experiments, we set the number of queries per window $Q=20$, and $\lambda^{(t)}=\frac{1}{2}$.